LinkedSoftwareDependencies/Article-System-Components/content/introduction.md

 Semantic workflows
 : Automatic wiring of software using RDF tools to optimally address a specific need.

+We consider this article an extension of our previous work involving [describing software as Linked Data](cite:citesAsAuthority van2017describing).
+Concretely, the contributions of this work are:

+* the Components.js dependency injection framework and its architecture;
+* the Components-Generator.js tool for generating component descriptions for TypeScript projects;
+* the Object-Oriented Components and Object Mapping vocabularies; and
+* the Linked Software Dependencies (LSD) service that makes npm packages dereferenceable.

 In this article, we introduce the Components.js framework as follows.
 In the next section ([](#related-work)), we discuss the related work.